Linuxfabrik/monitoring-plugins/README.md

 * PHP: increase `upload_max_filesize` and `post_max_size` (if you use PHP-FPM, don't forget to restart this service)
 * MariaDB/MySQL: increase `max_allowed_packet`

+If you did not name your master zone `master` during the initial `icinga2 node wizard`, then search and replace `"zone": "master"` with `"zone": "your-master-zone-name"` in the `icingaweb2-module-director-basket.json`.

 ## Grafana